WWE News: Former World Champion Opens Up About Failed Title Run

 — WWE Universe (@WWEUniverse) November 27, 2018

 It was Mahal’s hard work that got him pushed to the main event in the first place.
-He returned to the company for his second stint in peak physical condition, which reportedly impressed Vince McMahon so much that he decided to put the title on superstar in a bid to appeal to WWE’s Indian market.
+He returned to the company for his second stint in peak physical condition, which reportedly impressed Vince McMahon so much that he decided to put the title on the superstar in a bid to appeal to WWE’s Indian market.

 At the time of this writing, Mahal is out of action with a patellar tendon rupture.
 In the Metro interview, however, he teased a return at the upcoming Royal Rumble pay-per-view.